beaurancourt/blog/markdown/rewriting-isfjall.md

 Featured Main Dishes: venison ribs in wine
 ```

-> You're directed to a newly constructed two-story brick inn with a wooden sign
+> You're directed to a newly constructed two-story brick building with a wooden
-> depicting a sentient bow yelling at an annoyed scout.
-The inn
+> sign depicting a sentient bow yelling at an annoyed scout.
+The inn declares
-> declares itself to be "The Raving Bow".
-It seems this section of town built
+> itself to be "The Raving Bow".
+It seems this section of town built *up* not
-> *up* not *out*.
-Even though this is a two-story room, the *cots* are in the
+> *out*.
+Even with two stories, the *cots* are in the cozy main room.
+The smell
-> cozy main room.
-The smell of venison ribs in some sort of wine marinade
+> of venison ribs in some sort of wine marinade floats in from the *very*
-> floats in from the *very* nearby kitchen.
+> nearby kitchen.

 Innkeeper:
 ```